jaromirmachi1/major-autorepair/README-ADMIN.md

 1. **Authentication not working**

-   - Check Firebase config is correct
+   - Check Supabase config is correct
-   - Verify Google sign-in is enabled in Firebase
+   - Verify user exists in Supabase Auth
-   - Ensure admin email is in the ADMIN_EMAILS array
+   - Check browser console for errors

 2. **Images not uploading**

-   - Check Firebase Storage rules
+   - Check Supabase Storage policies
    - Verify storage bucket is configured
    - Check browser console for errors

 3. **Cars not saving**
-   - Check Firestore rules
+   - Check database policies
-   - Verify collection name is 'cars'
+   - Verify table structure matches
    - Check browser console for errors

 ### Support

-For issues or questions, check the browser console for error messages and ensure all Firebase services are properly configured.
+For issues or questions, check the browser console for error messages and ensure all Supabase services are properly configured.

+## Development Mode

+If Supabase is not configured, the app will run in development mode using localStorage.
+This is useful for development and testing without setting up Supabase.